Jennifer Dailey-O'Cain: Academic details

 Teaching:

-I mostly teach courses on German linguistics and applied linguistics, though sometimes I also teach German language courses.
-I also teach a introductory undergraduate course in English called Language and Power.
-I teach at all levels, from beginning undergraduate to advanced graduate, and I have supervised both honours undergraduate and graduate students working on all sorts of languages.
-(If you are interested in pursuing graduate studies under my supervision, please make sure to read this before contacting me about applying.)
+During my teaching career, I mostly taught courses on German linguistics and applied linguistics, though sometimes I also teach German language courses.
+I also taught a introductory undergraduate course in English called Language and Power.
+I taught at all levels, from beginning undergraduate to advanced graduate, and I have supervised both honours undergraduate and graduate students working on all sorts of languages.

 Past Research: